Ensuring the highest quality in patent examination

-Under the direction of the Deputy Commissioner for Patent Quality and Associate Commissioner for Patent Quality, OPQA functions to review the work of patent examiners; the majority of this work is completed by our 60+ Review Quality Assurance Specialists or RQASs.
+Under the direction of the Deputy Commissioner for Patents in the Office of Patent Examination Policy, OPQA functions to review the work of patent examiners; the majority of this work is completed by our 60+ Review Quality Assurance Specialists or RQASs.
 RQASs are primary examiners with a proven history of high quality patent examination.
 Organized by technical disciplines, RQASs are very familiar with the technology being reviewed, much like examiners in the Technology Centers of Patent Operations.
 In addition to reviewers, OPQA has supervisors for each discipline (often referred to as Quality Leads), technical support staff, administrative and program support staff, and statisticians to both facilitate the reviewers and accomplish other OPQA objectives.

 The role of OPQA